rasanmiguel/outlook-mass-email-sender/README.md

 How my code works:
 1. Using pywin32 library, open an instance of Outlook (Note: It does not open the app, app does not need to be open for my code to work.
 It just creates an instance of Outlook in the background.)
-2. I utilized a dictionary to reference the changes For each item in the recipients list, perform the below actions:
+2. Utilizes a dictionary to reference the changes
+For each item in the recipients list, perform the below actions:

 	2.1 Set up the paramters for an individual mail